 The second is that you can see if you have the base positioned properly with enough space for your gifts, or if it needs to shift a bit.

-And now, let’s dive into ribbon and NOT LOSE OUR SANITY. 🙂
+And now, let’s dive into putting ribbon on a Christmas tree and WITHOUT LOSING OUR SANITY. 🙂

 After you have all the ribbon in place, the real fun starts!
-I love using florals on my Christmas trees, which is of no surprise to anyone, and I used about 30 or so in this year’s tree.
+I love using florals on my Christmas trees, which is of no surprise to anyone, and I used about 30 or so in the tree below.

 I use different types of flowers to add some contrast and complement the ribbon colors/textures.